5g-media/openstack-kafka-publisher/README.md

 Actually, this service feeds the [MAPE](https://github.com/5g-media/mape) with monitoring data.

-Apart from the instructions relevent to deployment of this publisher, indicative configuration of the Ceilometer service is provided under the `ceilometer` folder.
+Apart from the instructions relevant to deployment of this publisher, indicative configuration of the Ceilometer service is provided under the `ceilometer` folder.

 ## Requirements
 - The docker engine has been installed
-- The Ceilometer can access this service (check firewall)
+- The Ceilometer service can access this service (check firewall)

 ## Configuration